 About This Statistic

 This statistic shows global sales figures for Apple Mac computers from the first quarter of 2006 to the most recent financial quarter.
-In the second quarter of 2017 (January to March 2017), 4.2 million Mac computers were sold worldwide.
+In the third quarter of 2017 (April to June 2017), 4.3 million Mac computers were sold worldwide.

 Apple Mac sales – additional information